 If you are not having surgery, similar types of nerve-deadening injections may be given directly through the skin of the abdomen.
 You and your doctor should discuss what kinds of pain medications are available.
 The goal will be to relieve your pain as much as possible, while still allowing you to enjoy as much of life as possible.

-The pain medications commonly given for pancreatic cancer are opioid analgesics:
+The pain medications commonly given for pancreatic cancer are opioids:

-Depression is commonly experienced in patients diagnosed with pancreatic cancer.
-Often, the depression is noted before the diagnosis of cancer is made.
+Depression is commonly experienced in those diagnosed with pancreatic cancer.
+Often, the depression is noted before the diagnosis is made.
 If you are feeling the symptoms of depression—extreme fatigue, lack of interest in things that once mattered to you, mood swings—for at least 2 weeks, talk with your doctor.

 If appropriate, your doctor can recommend therapy, support groups, medications, or other means of managing depression.